mimic-fi/v2-core/README.md

 - [Price Oracle](./packages/price-oracle): Implementation of the on-chain price oracle used by the Mimic platform.
 - [Registry](./packages/registry): Mimic implementations on-chain registry.
 - [Swap Connector](./packages/swap-connector): On-chain dex aggregator to be used by smart vaults to swap tokens.
+- [Wallet](./packages/wallet): Mimic wallet contract in charge of connecting users with the rest of the protocol.

 ## Setup